Isolated in Chile’s northern Atacama Desert, the open-pit Escondida Mine is the world’s largest source of copper.

 To conserve water and minimize environmental impacts, Escondida created a tailings impoundment that has expanded along with its mining operations.
 The tailings material is left over after the majority of the valuable metals have been removed from the ore.

-This copper-bearing waste is poured into the impoundment area as a liquid (dark region at the bottom of the 2011, 2013, and 2015 images); it dries to the lighter-toned spoil seen in the images.
-The spoil is held behind a retaining dam, just more than 1 kilometer long, visible in the 2011, 2013, and 2015 images as a straight line on the northwest corner of the pond.
+This copper-bearing waste is poured into the impoundment area as a liquid (dark region at the bottom of the 2011 and later images); it dries to the lighter-toned spoil seen in the images.
+The spoil is held behind a retaining dam, just more than 1 kilometer long, visible in the 2011 and later images as a straight line on the northwest corner of the pond.